MarCnu/marcnu.github.io/_posts/2016-09-10-Netgear-A6100-USB-Wifi-adapter-installed-on-Ubuntu-16.04.md

 ## 2. Install some basic requirements (just in case)

-On my computer it was already installed, but in some tutorials they advise you to check that build-essentials are installed. gcc-5 is the default C compiler on Ubuntu 16.04, so it should also already be installed.
+On my computer it was already installed, but in some tutorials they advise you to check that linux-headers and build-essentials are installed. gcc-5 is the default C compiler on Ubuntu 16.04, so it should also already be installed.

 ```
 sudo apt-get install linux-headers-$(uname -r) build-essential gcc-5